 In June, during an 85-minute event called “The Future of Gaming,” Sony finally revealed the PlayStation 5.
 Between the presenters who may not have been human, we got a thorough look at plenty of video games (and some technical stuff, too).
 Following that, the info feed surrounding the PS5 was a slow drip through the summer.
 Then, on September 16, in a 45-minute stream, Sony pulled back the curtain on pretty much all the stuff we didn’t know.
-As the official launch fast approaches, here’s everything we know about the PlayStation 5.
+With the official launch just weeks away, here’s everything we know about the PlayStation 5.

 As Microsoft handily learned the hard way back in 2013, a console is only as strong as its library.
 Sony nailed things in the runup to the PlayStation 4’s launch.
 Based on yesterday’s reveal—which was largely dedicated to showing off an impressively robust slate of games—the same can be said about the runup to the PS5.

 Fans of robust open-world games will be happy to hear that Horizon Forbidden West, the followup to 2017’s well-regarded Horizon Zero Dawn, made a splashy appearance.
 Like the first game, there are more robot dinosaurs than people.
 Aloy (voiced by the inimitable Ashly Burch) makes a welcome return, as does Lance Reddick’s character.
 But best of all, it appears developer Guerrilla Games took a page out of Tolkien’s book and introduced mechanized oliphaunts.
 It’s coming to PS4, too, but will have a free PS5 upgrade.

 In the Department of Remakes, Remasters, and Definitive Editions, Demon’s Souls is getting the top-to-bottom treatment.
 The 2009 action role-playing game will be remade for PS5 by Bluepoint Games, the very same remaster masters who brought a new version of Shadow of the Colossus to the PS4, and will come to the PS5 at launch.
 Thus far, the game looks to be coming along quite nicely: